oracle/graal/truffle/docs/Profiling.md

 ## Creating a Flame Graph from CPU Sampler

 The histogram output from CPUSampler can be quite large, making it difficult to analyze.
-Additionally, as a flat format it is nto possible to analyze a call graph as that information simply is not encoded in the output.
+Additionally, as a flat format it is not possible to analyze a call graph as that information simply is not encoded in the output.
 A flame graph shows the entire call graph.
 Its structure makes it considerably simpler to see where the application time is being spent.